You can post an insurance payment to a patient's ledger.

 Set up the following options:

 Check # - The check number.
+This option is available only if the payment method is Insurance Payment - Check.

-This option is available only if the payment type is a check payment.
+Reference # - The reference number of the transaction or electronic funds transfer (EFT).
+This option is available only if the payment method is Insurance Payment - Electronic.

 Bank/branch # - The bank account number on the check.
-This option is available only if the payment type is a check payment.

-Reference # - The reference number of the electronic funds transfer.
-This option is available only if the payment type is an electronic payment.
+This option is available only if the payment method is Insurance Payment - Check.

 Claim - The claim that the payment applies to.
 The selection cannot be changed after you save the payment.